 Find Help in FREE PDSA Publications

-• Living with ITP - Answers to Common Questions (38 page booklet)
+- Living with ITP - Answers to Common Questions

 Many people with ITP and other autoimmune diseases feel tired much of the time.1,2,3 There are many things you can do to improve your energy, such as diet changes, meditation, and yoga, that may also improve the platelet count.
-See the Complementary Treatment Section of the Web site for ideas.
+See the Complementary Treatments section of the website for ideas.

 Get Caregiver Support